wizeline/web-components-react-bindings/README.md

 ## Why?

-`React` doesn't play well with `web-components` natively, so a bindings layer is necessary to correctly pass-down properties and bind events.
+`React` doesn't play well with `web-components` natively, so a bindings layer is necessary for correctly passing-down properties and binding to events.

 You can check more info about this on this URL: https://custom-elements-everywhere.com/

 ## How?

 `web-components-react-bindings` uses `Proxy` and `react-hooks` under the hood:
-- `react-hooks`: to set non-string properties and to bind to events we need to get a reference to the component's instance; for this purpose we are using `useRef` and creating a new hook called `useBindings` that will receive the props and pass down to `web-components` accordingly.
+- `react-hooks`: in order to set non-string properties and to bind to events we need to get a reference to the component's instance; for this purpose we are using `useRef` and creating a new hook called `useBindings` that will receive the props and pass down to `web-components` accordingly.
 - `Proxy`: whenever you call the proxy it will return a function that is used as a `HOC` to connect your `React` application with native `web-components`, using `useBindings` described above.